CtrlK

 Distinctiveness Conflict Risk

-The description carves out a clear niche around product launches and release strategies with highly specific trigger terms like 'Product Hunt,' 'go-to-market,' 'beta launch,' and 'waitlist' that are unlikely to conflict with other skills.
+The description carves out a clear niche around product launch planning with highly specific triggers like 'Product Hunt,' 'go-to-market,' 'beta launch,' and 'waitlist' that are unlikely to conflict with other skills like general marketing or project management.

 3 / 3